Legersky/ParallelAddition/README.md

-# ParallelAddition
-# Implementation of the extending window method for construction of algorithms for parallel addition
+# ParallelAddition - implementation of the extending window method for construction of algorithms for parallel addition

 For description of the method, see the Master thesis [Construction of algorithms for parallel addition.pdf](http://jan.legersky.cz/pdf/master_thesis_parallel_addition.pdf).
 It contains also a more detailed description of the implementation.

 For basic use, load **AlgorithmForParallelAddition.sage**, create an instance of `AlgorithmForParallelAddition` and call `findWeightFunction`.

 We also provide an interface - a shell script with given parameters is executed.
 If the network access is enabled and the modul `gspread` is installed, then results of computation are automatically saved to [Google spreadsheet](https://docs.google.com/spreadsheets/d/1TnhrHdefHfHa0WSeVs4q6XVj3epjPlPlnoekE0E1xeM/edit?usp=sharing).
 The spreadsheet can be also used for loading input parameters.
-If you do not want to share results of your computations in this spreadsheet, remove `.json` file from your code folder.
+If you do not want to share results of your computations in this spreadsheet, remove **vysledkyParallel-b1ae50e4c6ea.json** file from your code folder.

 We provide two options of loading inputs for running the implemented extending window method.
 SageMath must be installed as they are executed as shell scripts.